White House aims to zero in on further stimulus to help battered economy

 A record 26.5 million Americans have filed for unemployment benefits since mid-March, and retail sales, homebuilding and consumer confidence have all weakened sharply.

-"We're putting in an unprecedented amount of fiscal relief into the economy," Mnuchin said on the Fox News Sunday program.
+"We're putting in an unprecedented amount of fiscal relief into the economy," Mnuchin said on the Fox News Sunday programme.
 "I think this is going to have a significant impact."